 A young Lamb’s heart among the full-grown flocks (ll.
 21–24).

 Coleridge’s description of poetic genius, the ability “to carry on the feelings of childhood into the powers of manhood” (IV.i.09), suggests why.
 His definition sets up the child as an emotional and imaginative repository to be drawn on for inspiration and consolation by the poet.
-The child in the Romantic poem, therefore, can only be either the poet’s child self encountered in memory, or a figure that remains fixed in a perpetual childhood, their creative threat neutralized.
+The child in the Romantic poem, therefore, can only be either the poet’s child self encountered in memory or a figure that remains fixed in a perpetual childhood, their creative threat neutralized.
 Viewed in these terms, the Romantic child figure represents a psycho-creative anxiety of replacement: this figure can produce no rival poems.
 When, as is the case for Coleridge and for the speaker of “Kooks,” that authorship is complicated and overwritten by fatherhood, the anxiety of replacement is magnified, engendering a more disturbing displacement of biological child by textual creation.
 The generative ‘shalls’ of “Frost at Midnight” make Hartley a doubly-produced child, his future path determined by his father’s verse.
 “Kooks” may style its productive force as a question—“will you stay?”—but like Coleridge’s commandments, the lyrics inscribe the son as a future fellow kook.
 Bowie’s promotional notes hammer the point: “The baby was born and it looked like me and it looked like Angie and the song came out like—if you’re gonna stay with us you’re gonna grow up Bananas” (Bowie, Hunky Dory promotional material).
 Non-kookiness means not staying.
 It means not belonging to the father.

 “Frost at Midnight” and “Kooks” both show a father responding to a son’s birth with another creative act, an implicitly competitive gesture.
 But these are also texts that in both cases reproduce the child as a silent creation who possesses no authorial power of his own.
 In “Frost at Midnight,” Hartley is not merely a silent presence in the text, but is imagined by his father as always without the means to articulate himself: though he’ll learn to read the “lovely shapes and sounds intelligible of God in nature,” the only language Hartley is going to learn is that which “God utters”—a language it would be blasphemy to speak (l.
 61).
 As such, the poem imagines a perpetual infancy in which Hartley’s “silent breathing” is the only possible—or desirable—communication (l.
 7).
 “Kooks” is framed as a one-sided dialogue, the chorus a repeated question that leaves no opening for a reply: